manoharkota1/System-Design-Concepts-Basic-to-Advance/contents/SingleServerSetup.md

 Let's start with the basics.
 Before you can build massive, distributed systems that handle millions of users, you need to understand where everything begins: the single server setup.

-Think of it like this—your entire application lives on one machine.
+Think of it like this your entire application lives on one machine.
 Your web app, database, cache, and everything else share the same home.
 It's all running on a single physical or virtual server.
 Simple, right?

 And honestly, there's nothing wrong with that.
 In fact, most successful applications started exactly this way.
 You don't need a complex architecture on day one.
 A single server is often the smartest choice when you're just getting started.
-It teaches you the fundamentals of system design, helps you understand resource management, and forces you to think about trade-offs—lessons that'll serve you well when you eventually need to scale up.
+It teaches you the fundamentals of system design, helps you understand resource management, and forces you to think about trade-offs lessons that'll serve you well when you eventually need to scale up.

 ![alt text](./images/image.png)

-**Figure 1-1** shows you the big picture—everything living together on one server, with users connecting from their browsers and mobile apps, while DNS helps translate domain names into actual addresses.
+**Figure 1-1** shows you the big picture everything living together on one server, with users connecting from their browsers and mobile apps, while DNS helps translate domain names into actual addresses.

 ---